rednafi/rednafi.com/content/zephyr/in_favor_of_sentence_case.md

 in my writings.
-However, lately I've realized that each time I start writing a sentence, I waste a few seconds deciding on the appropriate case of the special words like—technical terms, trademark names, proper nouns, etc—and how they'll blend in with the multiple [flavors] of rules around title casing.
+However, lately I've realized that each time I start writing a sentence, I waste a few seconds deciding on the appropriate case of the special words like—technical terms, trademark names, proper nouns, etc—and how they'll blend in with the multiple flavors[^1] of rules around title casing.
 Plus, often time, special casing of selected words makes title-cased sentences look strange.

-This led me to asking a [question] on Twitter to find out if anyone had the same thought as mine or if it'd be ignored as trifling pedantry.
+This led me to asking a question[^2] on Twitter to find out if anyone had the same thought as mine or if it'd be ignored as trifling pedantry.
 A few people responded and they had a few excellent points on what they liked and disliked about title case.
 What surprised me that majority of them preferred **Sentence case** where you'd only capitalize the first letter of the first word of a sentence and then the capitilization of words would conform to the usual grammatical rules.
 So instead of this:

 > *Dataclasses in Python Eliminates Class Initialization Boilerplates.*